A Note on a Result of Makowski

 We are thus in a situation very similar to our $m=3$ situation.
 But we need to get a lower bound on $h$ as well, and now we run into a problem.
 The best we seem to be able to do is

 and this only gives us after simplifying

 And this is too wide a range of possible $h$ values for our earlier strategy to work without some additional insight.

-We can show that subject to an explicit version of the ABC conjecture, that we can rule out even perfect number which are the sum of two non-trivial powers of high degree with certain properties.
+We can show, subject to an explicit version of the ABC conjecture, that we can rule out even perfect numbers which are the sum of two non-trivial powers of high degree with certain properties.

 \begin{conjecture} Let $A$, $B$, $C$ be positive integers such that $A+B=C$, and $(A,B)=1$.
 Then \end{conjecture}